gvwilson/thirdbit/src/fiction/makers-return/index.md

 as the centipede bot rippled forward and reared up to study them through a small telescoping lens.
 Sindy tightened her grip on Violet's arm.
-"I'm all right," Violet whispered, pulling free.
+"I'm all right," Violet whispered.
-"There's all sorts of bots on the ark."
+"There's all sorts of bots on the ark.
+I'm not afraid of them."
+But she didn't pull her arm free,
+Sindy noticed.

 The centipede bot dropped back to the ground and wove through the grass and weeds back to its group.